-Such stellar records led to the Soviet Union to adopt the Mikoyan MIG-31 as its premier jet fighter at the time.
-Additionally, it was also the first among the generation of jets that were able to use radar to detect and intercept stealth fighters.
+Such stellar records led to the Soviet Union to adopt the Mikoyan Gurevich MIG-31 as its premier jet fighter at the time.
+Additionally, it was also the first among the generations of jets that were able to use radar to detect and intercept stealth fighters.

 Consequently, the development of the MIG-31 marked the first strike in the new wave of air superiority contests between NATO and the Soviet Union.
 This aircraft could get to altitude in record time, stay in the air for lengthy periods, lock onto both conventional and stealth crafts, and unleash long-range, radar-guided missiles.

 Those attributes are still effective even in today’s air contests.
 The Russian MIG-31 is expected to remain in service until 2030.

 5. Mikoyan Ye-152 (1,883 mph)

 More info: Mikoyan-Gurevich Ye-152